ValidMelvin/docs/README.md

 #### Open an issue

-If you've found a problem, you can open an issue using a [template](https://github.com/github/docs/issues/new/choose).
+If you came across a problem, you can open an issue using a [template](https://github.com/github/docs/issues/new/choose).

 #### Solve an issue